Virginia Secretary of Agriculture and Forestry

 The secretary of agriculture and forestry is a member of the Virginia Governor's Cabinet and oversees agriculture and forestry in the Commonwealth of Virginia.
-The current incumbent is Matt Lohr.
+The current incumbent is Katie Frazier, who was appointed by Governor Abigail Spanberger.

 Background

 The Virginia Secretariat of Agriculture and Forestry was created in 2004.
 It oversees the Virginia Department of Agriculture and Consumer Services and the Virginia Department of Forestry.
 Governor Mark Warner appointed former Delegate Robert Bloxom as the first secretary.